Azure/WordPress-Azure-App-Service/README.md

-# Deploy a WordPress on Azure App Service
+# Deploy a WordPress on Azure App Service instance

 ## Description

-This GitHub Action automates the deployment of a WordPress Web App on a Windows App Service with MySQL in app.
+This GitHub Action automates the deployment of a WordPress Web App on a Windows App Service instance, including MySQL setup.

 [For more information on this quickstart template](https://learn.microsoft.com/en-us/samples/azure/azure-quickstart-templates/wordpress-app-service-mysql-inapp/)